pubkey/rxdb/docs-src/rx-attachment.md

 Attachments are binary data files that can be attachment to an `RxDocument`, like a file that is attached to an email.

-Using attachments instead of adding the data to the normal document, ensures that you still have a good performance when querying and writing documents, even when a big amount of data, like an image file has to be stored.
+Using attachments instead of adding the data to the normal document, ensures that you still have a good **performance** when querying and writing documents, even when a big amount of data, like an image file has to be stored.

 - You can store string, binary files, images and whatever you want side by side with your documents.
 - Deleted documents automatically loose all their attachments data.
 - Not all replication plugins support the replication of attachments.
 - Attachments can be stored encrypted.

+Internally, attachments in RxDB are stored and handled similar to how [CouchDB, PouchDB](https://pouchdb.com/guides/attachments.html#how-attachments-are-stored) does it.

 ## Add the attachments plugin